 I understand.
-The life of a solopreneur can be tough.
+The life of a solopreneur can be tough, but are you making smart business investments?

 You’ve come a long way bootstrapping your business and building it from the ground up.
 You’ve had to wear many hats in your enterprise.
 You’ve done everything, from taking care of your client to taking care of your printer, when it doesn’t quite want to cooperate.
 You dove in and built your website, learned the ins and outs of social media, and figured out just how that shopping cart works.